 Devils Tower National Monument rides high on the plains of northwestern Wyoming.
 It represents an ecotone: a place where different habitats meet.
 The forests of the Black Hills, prairies of the Great Plains, and riparian areas of the Belle Fourche River create a myriad of different habitats in the 1,347 acre park.
 Within these habitats there are more than 500 native and non-native plant species.
-These plants offer homes and food for our wildlife, prevent erosion of our soils and provide beauty for our eyes.
+These plants offer homes and food for our wildlife, prevent erosion of our soils, and provide beauty for our eyes.
 Connect to the pages below to learn more about:

 NPSpecies is an online database of species (plants and animals) that have been documented in your national parks.
 Visit the NPSpecies website or use the tools below to look up plant and animal lists for Devils Tower National Monument.